- Why Us

 The FDA classification system works by grouping 1,700 generic device types into 16 medical specialties.
 Each of these generic devices are also assigned a class - class 1, class 2, and class 3 - depending on its potential risk, impact, and invasiveness for patients.

-The class 2 type of devices represent a moderate to high level of associated risk and are subject to both general controls and special controls by FDA, which may include compliance requirements for performance, labeling, clinical testing data, and post-market surveillance.
+A class II medical device represents a moderate to high level of associated risk and is subject to both general controls and special controls by FDA, which may include compliance requirements for performance, labeling, clinical testing data, and post-market surveillance.

 Class II medical devices account for 43% of device applications, and represent a wide spectrum of product types.